UML Core Elements

 Note, that any UML element may not directly or indirectly own itself.

 When UML specification defines a namespace, it says in one place that the namespace "contains a set of named elements" while in the other - that it "can own other named elements".
-From that we can draw a conclusion that - at list for the namespaces - ownership and containment are close to be synonyms (but most likely element that is contained is not necessarily owned).
+From that we can draw a conclusion that - at least for the namespaces - ownership and containment are close to be synonyms (but most likely element that is contained is not necessarily owned).

 Named Element